 SACN says, ‘ From 6 months of age infants should be introduced to drinking from a non-valve freeflowing cup to enable children to learn the skill of sipping, which is important in the development of the muscles used for talking.’
 Babies should be offered water to drink but not juice or unmodified cow’s milk.

 Baby led weaning

-Many parents find spoonfeeding is an effective way to introduce solids.
-This approach can still very much be ‘baby-led’ by following your baby’s cues about when he is ready for food, his pace of eating and never forcing food into his mouth.
+Many parents choose spoonfeeding which can still be ‘baby-led’ by following your baby’s cues about when he is ready for food, his pace of eating and never forcing food into his mouth.
 Offering finger foods alongside spoonfeeding can be a great way to transition your baby to feeding himself as well as developing his motor skills.